English Greek Yoghurt (1 Cup) and Bananas (1 Medium (7 Inches To 7 7/8 Inches Long))

 Add Fiber-Rich Foods

-Sprinkle a small amount of cinnamon on your yogurt or banana.
-Cinnamon has been shown to help improve insulin sensitivity.
+Sprinkle some cinnamon on your yogurt and banana.
+Some studies suggest cinnamon may help improve insulin sensitivity.

 Find Glucose response for your favourite foods